 The awarding of travel funds, itinerary approval, and program execution takes place through the specific staffs and program offices of the participating schools, not through The Olmsted Foundation.
 The Foundation encourages joint trips between different branches of service, although this is at the discretion of each participating institution.

 Currently, the following schools participate in the Overseas Travel and Cultural Immersion Program:

 For more information on how to apply, please contact the appropriate point of contact listed below:

-The Air Force Academy’s Academy Assembly is held each February at the Academy campus in Colorado Springs.
+The Air Force Academy’s Academy Assembly is held each October at the Academy in Colorado Springs.

 The Assembly is centered around 10-member student roundtable discussions led by experts on an annual theme.
-Attendees also attend a keynote address and presentations from roundtable experts in their area of experience.
+Attendees also attend a keynote address and presentations from roundtable experts in their areas of expertise.
 Academy participants have multiple opportunities to hear and learn from a diverse group of today’s national policy experts including scholars, senior government executives, theorists and practitioners.